jungfrau70/p-canslim_pyramid/README.md

 If the program is run successfully the following folders will be saved:
 - **Results.csv* summarizing the Results
 - **Processed.csv* keeps track of which stocks have already been processed
-- *Data* folder which includes data downloaded using Alpha Vantage API
+- *Data* folder includes data downloaded using Alpha Vantage API
 - *Processed* folder includes condensed financial information that was used to determine which stocks are good

-You can also check out the **Processed.csv* to find error messages indicating which stocks were unable to be processed.
+You can also look at the **Processed.csv* to find error messages indicating which stocks were unable to be processed.
 Check out the docstring at the top of `findStocksClasses.py` for more information about the error messages and how to correct them.